ufoss-org/ufoss-website/docs/kotysa/table-mapping.md

 ### Declare your indexes

-In Kotysa, indexes are part of the ```tables``` functional DSL.
+In Kotysa, indexes are part of the table mapping.
 Just add `unique` on a column, or create an index from several columns inside a Table.

 ```kotlin
 object Roles : H2Table<Role>("roles") {